About OSC

 The United States is in a global competition for technological advantage.
 In that competition, private capital is the dominant source of funding and a key source of U.S. comparative advantage.
 Yet, some critical technologies and their components attract relatively little private investment and are not always supported by traditional procurement methods for national security needs.

-DoD’s National Defense Science and Technology Strategy specifies 14 Critical Technology Areas vital to national security.
+DoW’s National Defense Science and Technology Strategy specifies 14 Critical Technology Areas vital to national security.
 By attracting private capital investments into these Critical Technology Areas, OSC seeks to accelerate the development and deployment of technology critical to current and future warfighting capabilities.

-While those Critical Technology Areas are the starting point for OSC, investment may occur outside of those Critical Technology Areas so long as it involves supply chain and component-level technologies and processes that enable DoD capabilities but are not always supported through direct procurement.
+While those Critical Technology Areas are the starting point for OSC, investment may occur outside of those Critical Technology Areas so long as it involves supply chain and component-level technologies and processes that enable DoW capabilities but are not always supported through direct procurement.

-Office of the Under Secretary of Defense,
+Office of the Under Secretary of War,

-Research and Engineering (OUSD(R&E))
+Research and Engineering (OUSW(R&E))

 3030 Defense Pentagon, Washington, DC 20301-3030